hiyd-uk/hiyd.uk/security.md

 For security concerns or questions:

-- **Security Email**: <security@hyd.app>
+- **Security Email**: <security@hiyd.uk>
-- **General Support**: <support@hyd.app>
+- **General Support**: <support@hiyd.uk>
-- **Website**: hyd.thechels.uk
+- **Website**: hiyd.uk

 ## Security Philosophy

-Hyd's security model is built on the principle that the most secure data is data that never leaves your device.
+Hiyd's security model is built on the principle that the most secure data is data that never leaves your device.
 By operating entirely locally, we eliminate entire classes of security vulnerabilities associated with data transmission, cloud storage, and remote processing.

 Your content remains under your complete control, protected by your device's security measures and your own security practices.